gramineproject/gramine/CI-Examples/busybox/README.md

 For details see https://github.com/gramineproject/gramine/issues/1909.

-## Building with SGX remote attestation
+## Building without SGX remote attestation

-If you want to try out [`/dev/attestation/` files][attestation], you must build the example with SGX remote attestation enabled.
-By default, the example is built *without* remote attestation.
+By default, the example is built with [`dcap` attestation][attestation].
+To build *without* remote attestation (e.g. if you have SGX-capable hardware, but not correctly provisioned yet), pass `RA_TYPE=none` argument to `make` invocation below.
+When you build without attestation, most of pseudo-files in `/dev/attestation` are not available.

 [attestation]: https://gramine.readthedocs.io/en/stable/attestation.html